OS X: Updating OS X and Mac App Store apps

 Notifications that updates are available

-Notification alerts in Mountain Lion inform you that updates are available.
+Notification alerts inform you that updates are available.

 - Click "Details" to open the Mac App Store and see details about the updates available.

-- If present, click "Update" to install software updates.
+- If present, click "Update" or "Install" to install software updates.

-- If present, click "Restart" to install software updates that require a restart.
+- If present, click "Restart" to install software updates that have already been downloaded, but require the computer to restart.

 You may see a badge appear with the number of software updates available on the App Store icon in the Dock.